mia-platform/documentation/docs/development_suite/api-portal/api-documentations.md

 In our case we added a plate of "onion rings" with its description and its price.
 Then push **Try it** - if the APIs are protected, you need to authenticate yourself by filling the Secret in.

-Below you can see the screenshot of a successfull request to our running API, we can see 200 as OK success status response code, a new ID was created and in the black box on the right, you can see the request, that can be seen as a cURL,in Node, in Javascript, and in Java.
+Below you can see the screenshot of a successfull request to our running API, we can see 200 as OK success status response code, a new ID was created and in the black box on the right, you can see the request, that can be seen as a cURL,in Node, in JavaScript, and in Java.

 ![](img/PostOnion.png)